 True faith includes repentance.
 Logically, repentance over sin must accompany faith.
 Why would someone trust Christ for the forgiveness of their sins if they were comfortable with their sins?
 In Luke 5:32 Christ says that He calls sinners to repent.
 That is those who understand that they are sinners are the ones who will want their sins forgiven.
 This means that repentance accompanies saving faith.

 I have not come to call the righteous but sinners to repentance.
 Luke 5:32 (NASB)

 Later in Luke 13:5 Jesus declares to the Jews that unless they repent they will perish.
 This is the flip side.
 Those who do not repent will perish and go to hell.

 I tell you, no, but unless you repent, you will all likewise perish.
 Luke 13:5 (NASB)

 Other New Testament passages reveal that repentance is an essential ingredient in salvation (Acts 2:38; 17:30; 20:21; 2 Peter 3:9).

-Easy-believism claims that repentance is synonymous with faith.
+Easy-believism claims that repentance is synonymous with faith and does not require repentance.
 But Hebrews 6:1 refers to repentance and then faith.
 That is, repentance and faith are not the same.
 We see the same distinction made again in Acts 20:21 where repentance and faith in Christ will accompany salvation.

 . . . solemnly testifying to both Jews and Greeks of repentance toward God and faith in our Lord Jesus Christ.
 Acts 20:21 (NASB)